BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 6:11 The earth alsos was corrupt before God, and the earth was filled with violence.

+6:12 And God looked upon earth, and behold, it was corrupt; for all flesh had corrupted his way upon the earth.

+6:13 And God said unto Noah, The end of all flesh is come before me;
+for the earth is filled with violence through them; and, behold I will destroy them with the earth.
+6:14 Make thee an ark of gopher wood; rooms shalt thou make in the ark, and shalt pitch it within and without with pitch.

 ## The Book of Psalms